texfaq/texfaq.github.io/FAQ-errmissitem.md

 ```
 <!-- {% endraw %} -->
 produces the error (the same happens with `\mbox` in place of
-`\fbox`, or with either of their ''big brothers'', `\framebox` and
+`\fbox`, or with either of their "big brothers", `\framebox` and
 `\makebox`).
 This is because the `alltt` environment
-uses a ''trivial'' list, hidden inside its definition.
+uses a "trivial" list, hidden inside its definition.
 (The
 `itemize` environment also has this construct inside
 itself, in fact, so `\begin{itemize}` won't work inside an
 `\fbox`, either.)
 The list construct wants to happen between